 But you don’t have to be a global hospitality chain to have a killer online presence.
+Even the smallest venues can use marketing techniques like using video to advertise hotel properties for one example, in order to thrive.
 Here are 15 franchises, big and small, that do a great job of promoting themselves online.

 One of the reasons for Dunkin’s cross-platform success is that it gives each channel a specific role, says Melanie Cohn, Senior Manager of Brand Engagement.
 “For instance, Facebook is our core video platform where our biggest news lives and where we go live to showcase behind-the-scenes happenings, whereas Twitter is our chance to speak to fans 1:1.